 - Save time.
 No need to manually send each email to new subscribers.

-- Nurture your customer relationships with timely, relevant messages.
+- Nurture your customer relationships with timely, relevant messages that use CRM data already available.
 Move leads along the marketing funnel.

 - Maximize opportunities to grow revenue, passively.
 Follow up on those moments when interest in your brand is at its peak (e.g. offering a discount code in your welcome email).